Lystell/Stella_Workspace/Project_proposal.md

 To interact with the user, we're going to have a simple text-based I/O system where the user enters character information one at a time and then signals when done.
 We'll then ask more questions (but only the *really* important ones) and output a bunch of potential characters for the user to choose from.

 To actually compute the best character profiles, we'll simply filter out all the characters that *don't* match the desired profile.
 Of the remaining options, we'll sort them on a combination of relevance to the original suggestions and based on self-computed heuristics about character effectiveness.
 We plan to use the awesome `pandas` library for better data manipulation of the character data in raw Python.

+Supriya

+This project consists of only one part: Software_Project.

+The Software_Project includes the tensorflow model of this network, pre-trained network parameters and data sets.
+By the end of this project, we will be able to understand more about the network structure, how to re-train our own parameters or train the network to detect others.
+Here are the few steps that will help us in implementing the project on our FPGA platform.

+Tools required:

+Jupyter Notebook
+Python
+Tensorflow 1.X
+PYNQ-Z2 FPGA Platform
+PYNQ-Z2 v2.5 images

 ## Tasks